doinby/nation-flags-react-typescript/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

+Nation Flags is a ReactJS app that helps users learn crucial information about a country.
+Details such as population, capital, native name and national flag are organized in a clear and concise manner.

+The proposal of this app and figma design file was provided by [Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
+All country data were fetched via[REST Countries API](https://restcountries.com/).

 ### The challenge